coralblocks/CoralPool/README.md

 ## LinkedObjectPool

 An `ObjectPool` backed by an internal linked-list.
 The pool can grow indefinitely by adding new nodes to the list.
 You can call `get()` forever and the pool will keep returning newly allocated instances through its internal `Builder<E>`.
 Basically the pool can never return a `null` object through its `get()` method.

 You can also add new instances from external sources, that is, instances not created by the pool, using the `release(E)` method.
-If the pool is full when you call `release(E)`, it will expand to accommodate the instance.
+If the pool is full when you call `release(E)`, it will expand the underlying linked list by adding a new node to accommodate the instance.

 ## ArrayObjectPool